-The “Spanish Plume” forecast to arrive from Friday and into Saturday is a special weather set-up for producing thunderstorms in the UK, as seen below.
+The “Spanish Plume” is a special weather set-up which can produce thunderstorms in the UK, as well as France and Benelux counties and beyond.

 For a wonderful time lapse of the plume passing over the UK watch this…